peter910820/senaKPS/README.md

 change settings.json settings to count key press.

+06/27:
+* now can add keyEvent to record more keys
-06/27 now can record number of clicks to .senakps file
+* now can record number of clicks to .senakps file